knowlesy/hashicorp/Packer/Hyper-V/Linux/Debian/README.md

 ## Packer
 Examples of using Packer

-This example demo's how to use packer with Hyper V  for the Debian OS, sadly even with the latest at the time 1.8 and running on Windows 11 with hyper v role installed I couldn't get this to work for a gen1/2 vm and raised a request within the packer community I will update If I ever get this to work
+This example demo's how to use packer with Hyper V  for the Debian OS

 ISO tried from the Debian repository

-    #debian-11.3.0-amd64-netinst.iso

      #debian-10.10.0-amd64-DVD-1.iso

 ### Guides / Documentation I found helpful